npm-wharf/mcgonagall/README.md

 As with the resource specifications, RAM is expressed in `Mi` or `Gi` units and CPU limits are either fractional CPU cores or as a percentage using a `%` postfix.

-When specifying increases to provisioned storage for stateful services, be sure to match based on the mount name.
+When specifying increases to provisioned storage for stateful resources, be sure to match based on the mount name.
 Multiple mounts can be increased using a `,` to delimit the list.

 > Note: when possible, try to limit scaling by container count first.
-The example above includes services like postgres and redis specifically because these might be cases where increasing containers might pose an implementation challenge where just increasing resources is a simpler possible alternative.
+The example above includes resources like postgres and redis specifically because these might be cases where increasing containers might pose an implementation challenge where just increasing resources is a simpler possible alternative.
 Changing resource limits and requirements may make it harder to predict how your containers behave between scale levels

 ### `[configuration.namespace.configuration-map-name]`

 Multiple configuration maps can be specified, in any namespace, provided that they are prefixed by `configuration`.
-It is a simple key-value map intended to supply defaults to the services.
+It is a simple key-value map intended to supply defaults to the resources.

 The resource specifications will still have to opt in to the configuration maps defined in the cluster configurations (see the `env` section).

 The purpose of the configuration map here is not to replace etcd as the preferred solution for configuration.
 Kubernetes does not presently provide any mechanism to alert containers on changes made to configuration maps.
-Updating running services to reflect configuration changes that rely solely on configuration maps is painful.
+Updating running workloads to reflect configuration changes that rely solely on configuration maps is painful.

 Our containers currently provide a process host, kickerd, that monitors etcd keyspaces for changes and then restarts the process in the event of a relevant change.
-By combining the two, we can have services that start with sensible defaults for the cluster but respond to customizations stored in etcd.
+By combining the two, we can have workloads that start with sensible defaults for the cluster but respond to customizations stored in etcd.

 ### Configuration Files